HannahDelaney/portfolio-site-2020/_case-studies/lifewithgutz.md

   - cat-icon: ux-ui.svg
     cat-icon-alt: UX/UI icon
     cat-icon-label: UX/UI
+year: 2020
 intro-p: I was thrilled when I got the first email about this project.
 The client, Katie, approached me in need of a site to accompany the launch of her online presence and YouTube channel.
 She needed a site that would function as a blog and collect email subscribers, with the potential to grow along with her community.
+Design and develop a responsive online platform for a woman setting up a blog for her personal brand, using Netlify as a CMS.
 client: Life with Gutz
-goal: Design and develop a responsive online platform for a woman setting up a blog for her personal brand, using Netlify as a CMS.
+role: Web Design | Developer
 other-heading: "Website:"
 other-a: lifewithgutz.ca
 other-2: (NOTE This site is still in the final stages of approvals with the client, so her website is currently composed of placeholder content.)